hashberg-io/bases/README.md

 ## Install

-You can install this package with `pip`:
+You can install the latest release from PyPI as follows:

 ```
-pip install bases
+pip install --upgrade bases
 ```

 ## Usage